storybookjs/react-native/MIGRATION.md

 ### Base webpack config now contains vital plugins ([#1775](https://github.com/storybookjs/storybook/pull/1775))

 This affects you if you use custom webpack config in [Full Control Mode](https://storybook.js.org/configurations/custom-webpack-config/#full-control-mode) while not preserving the plugins from `storybookBaseConfig`.
-Before `3.3`, preserving them was just a recommendation, but now it [became](https://github.com/storybookjs/storybook/pull/2578) a requirement.
+Before `3.3`, preserving them was a recommendation, but now it [became](https://github.com/storybookjs/storybook/pull/2578) a requirement.

 ### Refactored Knobs